-When you set up multi-factor authentication (MFA) for your Insight users, you add an extra layer of security that ensures secure access to your Insight products and data
+When you set up multi-factor authentication (MFA) for your Insight users, you add an extra layer of security that ensures secure access to your Insight products and data.

 To configure MFA settings:

-- Log in to the Insight platform.
+- Sign in to the Insight Platform.

 - On the Company Settings page, go to the Multi-Factor Authentication tab, which is located under Authentication Settings.